MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-troubleshooting-proxy.md

 ---
-title: Troubleshooting access and session controls
+title: Classic portal -  Troubleshooting access and session controls
-description: This article provides admins with guidance on how to investigate and resolve common access and session controls. ms.date: 01/19/2023 ms.topic: conceptual
+description: Classic portal -  This article provides admins with guidance on how to investigate and resolve common access and session controls. ms.date: 01/19/2023 ms.topic: conceptual
+ROBOTS: NOINDEX
 ---

-# Troubleshooting access and session controls
+# Classic portal: Troubleshooting access and session controls

 [!INCLUDE [Banner for top of topics](includes/banner.md)]